WordPress/gutenberg/viewport/README.md

 MyMobileComponent = ifViewportMatches( '< small' )( MyMobileComponent );
 ```

+## `withViewportMatch` Higher-Order Component

+If you are authoring a component which should vary its rendering behavior depending upon the matching viewport, you can leverage the `withViewportMatch` higher-order component to achieve this requirement.

-Pass a viewport query and a prop name to render the component with the result of the query match:
+Pass an object, where each key is a prop name and its value a viewport query.
+The component will be rendered with your prop(s) assigned with the result(s) of the query match:

 ```jsx
 function MyComponent( { isMobile } ) {